abouchard-ds/QA.d/README.md

 The project is about generating a large amount of data related to each other consisting of multiple files and/or one big file.
 More specifically:

 - this is a bash project; exploring the limitations and benefits of bash;
-- nothing is faster than base OS level: if it can be done relatively simply with bash, why do it differently;
+- if it can be done relatively simply with bash, why do it differently;
 - simulating big data stuff: data ingestion, data wrangling/preprocessing, simulating ETLs;
 - practice parralel processing (xargs, parralel,...) on multiple files;
-- practice with multiples files in Python, R and both;
 - load those files into an HDFS (hadoop distributed file system);
 - maybe you want to practice with Excel at its maximum capacity;
 - importing data in multiple database engine, exploring external tables and so on;
 - the pleasure of doing something uncommon (you'll always see this done in python and R, which have overhead and need installation);
-- transaction benchmarking, hardware/os testing, statistical analysis, machine learning algorithms;
+- transaction benchmarking, hardware/os testing, statistical analysis, machine learning algorithms.
-- the data is real, you could take financial decisions with it.

 ## Features